TRANSFORMATIVE READING

 In 2014, I was awarded the position of Postdoctoral Researcher at the Department of Media and Cultural Studies at Utrecht University, funded by NWO, where I worked until 2018, when I became Assistant Professor at the Honours Leadership Programme at Utrecht University.
 In 2019, I was awarded a highly competitive position as Postdoctoral Researcher, funded by Literature, Cognition and Emotions (LCE) at the University of Oslo.

-In 2021, she returned to the Netherlands as Postdoctoral Researcher at the Impact and Fiction Project at the Huygens Institute and as Lecturer in Comparative Literature at Utrecht University.
+In 2021, I returned to the Netherlands as Postdoctoral Researcher at the Impact and Fiction Project at the Huygens Institute and as Lecturer in Comparative Literature at Utrecht University.
 In 2022, I became Senior Researcher at the Huygens Institute and Assistant Professor in Comparative Literature at Utrecht University.

 Transformative Reading originates in my PhD dissertation Self-Modifying Reading: A Model for Reader Response (2012) and has helped acquire over 3.5 million euros in research funds, including, most recently, the project “Uses of NarrativeFiction in Social Contexts: Changes in Self and Social Perceptions”, funded by NWO (2014-2018); the ERC Advanced Grant “MORE: Moral residue – epistemological ramifications, ethical implications, and didactic opportunities” (2022-2027).

-I coordinate the IGEL coalition group Openness, Intensive Reflection, and Self-Altering Literary Reading
+I coordinate the IGEL coalition group Openness, Intensive Reflection, and Self-Altering Literary Reading.

 As an Educational Consultant, I believe in maintaining a positive mindset, creating partnerships with a purpose, and always striving for significant outcomes.
 When you work with me, you should expect a collaboration with transparency and consistency.
 Want to learn more?
 Contact me today for an initial consultation.